DebeshJha/Kvasircapsule-SEG/README.md

 </pre>

 ## uses
-It is an open-access dataset which can be downloaded for research and academic purpose.
-For industrial purpose, a prior consent is required before using them.
+It is an open-access dataset that can be downloaded for research and academic purposes.
+For industrial purposes, prior consent is required before using them.

 ## Contact
-Please contact debesh.jha@northwestern.edu for any further questions.
+Please get in touch with debeshjha1@gmail.com for any further questions.